iury0393/WhatFlower-CoreML/readme.md

 ### What i do

 * How to use CoreML
-* How to convert Caffe Model into MLModel
+* How to convert Caffe Model into MLModel, using python
 * How to get Classifications from the model
 * How to use Alamofire and SwiftyJson
 * How to use SDWebImage